Rick Hawn: Titan Fighting Championship

 Hawn has signed with Titan Fighting Championship.
 He made his promotional debut in a lightweight match at Titan FC 32 on December 19, 2014, against Carlo Prater.
 Hawn won the fight by a unanimous decision.

 Hawn defeated Pat Healy by split decision for the vacant Titan FC Lightweight Championship at Titan FC 35 on September 19, 2015.
 Healy was stripped of the title for missing weight the day prior.

 Retirement

 Hawn officially retired from MMA on October 19, 2015, as the reigning Titan FC Lightweight Champion.

 Hawn came out of retirement to face Gesias Cavalcante on October 21, 2022, at Combat FC 2.
 He lost the bout via guillotine choke in the second round.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

 Hawn was scheduled to make his debut against Scott Lampert in a welterweight bout at BKFC 61 Connecticut on May 11, 2024.
 Lampert was later replaced by Stephen Stengel; Hawn won the fight by knockout in the first round.

-Hawn was scheduled to face Milton Volter on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+Hawn was scheduled to face Milton Volter on June 14, 2025 at BKFC Fight Night 26.
 However, the Volter withdrew for unknown reasons and was repalced by Sergio Lopez.
 Hawn lost the fight by technical knockout in the third round.